AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 Short-term services are funded by various departments and schools and free to projects (part of the "research environment" services).
-Longer term should be funded by projects - either an external grant or basic group fund.
-There are two ways to write this into a project:
+Longer term service should be funded by projects - either an external grant or basic group fund.
+There are two ways to write this into a project proposal:

 * As a **purchased service**, like usage of different infrastructures.
   This is flexible, but there is a limit of how much you can include